jonnydiamond/DatabricksAutomation/README.md

 - Azure Monitor Service
 - Azure Key Vault

+# Why?

+Azure Databricks is an incredibly powerfull technology, used by Data Engineers and Scientists ubiquitously.
+However, it is this writers opinion that the major drawback of lies in integrating the technology seamlessly, or put another way, operationalizing it within a the confines a fully automated Continuous Integration and Deployment setup.

+The net effect is a disproportionate amount of the Data Scientist/Engineers time contemplating DevOps matters.
+This Repositories guiding vision is automate as much of the infrastructure as possible.

 # Details of the accelerator

 The accelerator contains few of the core features of Databricks development which can be extended or reused in any implementation projects with Databricks.